Wonder717/Engineering-Full-Stack-Apps-in-the-Cloud/README.md

 # Getting Started

-The source code for this project can be found on the development branch(dev) of this repository.
+The source code and a step-by-step instruction on how this project was executed can be found on the development branch(dev) of this repository.

 A.Setup Node Environment